Metzger Farm Open Space

 Northeast corner of 120th Avenue/Lowell Boulevard.

 The Metzger Farm is a crown jewel of Westminster’s open space program.
 The property has unique natural areas as well as a rich history.
 Hidden from view are two scenic ponds.
 The smaller 1.11-acre upper pond is mostly a cattail-filled wetland.
 The 4.05-acre lower pond is deep enough to support fish.
 Both ponds attract a wide variety of water fowl including ducks, Canadian Geese, white egrets, great blue herons, night crested herons and pelicans.
+A great blue heron rookery (group nesting area) is located in cottonwood trees at the southeast edge of the lower pond.
 Learn more about the Metzger Ponds.

 East of the lower pond is the Big Dry Creek riparian area.
 Huge cottonwood trees create a beautiful shady environment.
 Owls and hawks are attracted to this area.

 The farm house and nine farm outbuildings line the north side of the two ponds.
 The farm was mostly used as a cattle grazing operation by the Metzger family, although dairy cows were kept at one point.

 John and Betty Metzger bought the farm in 1943, which at the time totaled 320 acres.
 John was a lawyer and Betty a stay-at-home mom to their two children, Bill and Karen.

 John served as the Attorney General for the State of Colorado between 1948 and 1951.
 He ran unsuccessfully for governor in 1952.